bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 First of all, we need to make Page and PageMeta entities extensible.
 We will move the entities to the Model directory, making the entities abstract.

-I'll be using my initial (bpeh) from now onwards to make life easier when referencing paths.
+I'll be using my initial "bpeh" from now onwards to make life easier when referencing paths.

 ```
 # vendor/bpeh/nestable-page-bundle/Model/PageBase.php